ibm-cloud-docs/power-iaas/exporting-boot-image.md

 - Creation time
 - Steps completed

-To view details of an image export job by using the CLI, use the [`ibmcloud pi image-export-show`](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference#ibmcloud-pi-image-export-show) command.
+To view the boot image export job details by using the CLI, use the [`ibmcloud pi image export-show`](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference-v1#ibmcloud-pi-image-export-show) command.

 To view the image export status by using the API, use the [Get detail of last image export job](https://cloud.ibm.com/docs/apis/power-cloud#pcloud-v2-images-export-get){: external} method.